Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 #### 3.4.2 Argument : Classic experience

+In the classic experience, the variable group must be declared in the `Variables` tab beforehand.
-The same syntax will be used to pass arguments in the Classic experience: `-Arg1 "$(kvTestSecret)"`.
+Then the same syntax will be used to map the argument: `-Arg1 "$(kvTestSecret)"`.

 ![Screenshot of Azure DevOps : Argument mapping for file script in classic experience](https://github.com/Fleid/fleid.github.io/blob/master/_posts/202001_azure_devops_keyvault/argument_file_classic.png?raw=true)